 Regardless, every single member came to your gym because you offered a solution to a problem.

 With the world all topsy turvy, they have new problems.

 Which means they need a new why, new meaningful goals.

 We don’t know when this is going to be over.
 So don’t wait to check-in with your people to find out why they’re still working out.
 At home.
 Amidst the kids and the dogs and their jobs and the chaos of now.

-We’re living in a different reality, a new normal.
+We’re living in a different reality than last year.

 What was a priority before COVID-19 might not be a priority now.

 It’s time for a goal check-in.

 It’s time for you to ask your people how they need you to show up and serve today, right now.